raedahgroup/video-production/decredStakeVoting/decredStakeVoting_visual.md

 9 | Ballot box with a lightning bolt on it.
 Amount of votes (yes, no, abstain) are counted on the box.
 Above, a new block is added to the chain and 5 votes fall into the ballot box.
 As the votes fall in the vote counts rise.| Decisions regarding consensus rule changes and network upgrades are also made by voters through an on-chain decision-making system.
 Through this system stakeholders have already voted to upgrade the algorithm responsible for setting ticket prices and to prepare the network for lightning transactions.
 10 | Mockup of Politeia in Decrediton on a computer screen. | Thats not all.
 Cryptographic ticket "receipts" are used to verify ticket holders and allow them to interface with Politeia; Decred's chain-anchored proposal system.
 Through Politeia, users can participate in Decred self-governance by voting to determine which Decred improvement projects receive funding...
 11| Icons for 'cryptographically varifiable' and 'transparency' | ...in a cryptographically verifiable and transparent manner.
 12 | Safe holding coins is unlocked.
 More coins fall into a stakeholder's hand. | After a ticket holder's votes have been cast, the locked coins used to purchase the ticket are returned and the voter reward is credited to their account.
-They can then choose to purchase another ticket, or spend their funds elsewhere.
+13| Ticket and Decred Jacket | They can then choose to purchase another ticket, or spend their funds elsewhere.
-13 | back to shot 1. | Thanks to its unique proof-of-stake voting system, Decred is an autonomous self-funded crypto-currency where stakeholders make the rules.
+14 | back to shot 1. | Thanks to its unique proof-of-stake voting system, Decred is an autonomous self-funded crypto-currency where stakeholders make the rules.
-14 | Text: Decred.org.
+15 | Text: Decred.org.
 Text: Decred.org/buy. | To begin contributing to the security and governance of the Decred network, download Decrediton at Decred.org and purchase Decred at any one of the many supporting exchanges.
-15 | Decred logo.
+16 | Decred logo.
 Text: Decentralized Credits. | Decred; Decentralized Credits